 Whether you’re interested in our class-style workshops or a group counseling session where you all have a chance to talk to each other, you’ll find something for you at CAPS.
 We can help you with everything from mindfulness to grief support.

-We offer free workshops throughout the semester, both in person and online.
 These aren’t group counseling sessions—they’re more like a class led by CAPS counselors.
 You’ll learn strategies you can use immediately to improve symptoms of stress, depression, and anxiety, and to better manage problems that affect your academic success.
 These workshops can help you make changes faster and, if you’re a CAPS client, use your individual counseling sessions more fully.

 Mindfulness is the practice of intentionally bringing attention to the present moment with acceptance.
 The use of mindfulness-based techniques is linked to reductions in anxiety, physical symptoms of pain, and depression.
 It has also been shown to enhance relationships and to reduce distress.

 These workshops offer various ways of practicing mindfulness with optional opportunities to discuss the practices offered, the process and benefits of developing a consistent mindfulness practice, and other ways to bring mindfulness into daily life.

 These workshops are designed to be helpful for long-time meditators and for those who have never practiced mindfulness prior to attending.
 Participation is free and we encourage you to attend as many as you wish.

 If you’re already familiar with mindfulness and would like to engage in regular practice, this workshop is for you.

 The advanced mindfulness/meditation workshop provides an opportunity for people to practice meditating together and to discuss their experiences of independent meditation practice with each other.
 This can be very helpful when we are trying to maximize the benefits of meditation by developing it into a regular habit.